Anderson-Lai/ib-notes/hlphysics/physics.md

 however, F\_s can be less than μ\_s \* F\_n if the applied force does not reach the maximum static friction (recall the linear relationship between applied force and static friction)

+# Mar.
+26, 2025

+## Problem Solving
+- draw as many free body diagram as required, all with a frame of reference
+- tension force is the same on both sides of the string
+- equates two F\_net statements

+## Springs
+springs will always try to restore itself to its original length
+in the spring equation, **x is the distance the spring is from the equilibrium position**

+there is an **spring force** that makes the spring want to return to its original length
+**note: when an object is dangling off a spring, since the net force is 0, the spring force = force of gravity**

+**Hooke's law is F = kx, where k is the *spring constant***
+the relationship of force and distance is **linear** as shown in the equation
+**k** may be shown as negative as the force is in the opposite direction

+k is in units of **newtons / meter**